 Our findings have a number of significant implications for the modeling of projection effects in cluster cosmology analyses.
-First, we find a strong connection between the observed impact of projection effects on cluster observables and an underlying physical phenomenon, namely that of anisotropic large-scale structure around optically selected clusters.
-This implies that projection effects need not be considered as systematics that can only be \textit{marginalized over}, but rather can be treated as physical effects that can be \textit{modeled out} for the purpose of cluster cosmology.
-The overall impact of projection effects, of course, is tightly coupled to the selection properties of the cluster finder being used, but modeling the underlying physical effect that couples to the selection properties will lead to a more accurate characterization of projection effects that can retain more cosmological information.
-For instance, we presented an empirical two-parameter approach to model the impact of projection effects at the end of Section~\ref{sec:signal2}, which could be used to identify projection effects and extract unbiased cosmological constraints in optical cluster samples, especially with the combined information from cluster lensing and cluster clustering.
+First, we find a strong connection between the observed impact of projection effects on cluster observables and an underlying physical phenomenon, namely that of anisotropic large-scale structure around optically selected clusters. \yp{This implies that we may be able to restrict the freedom in future mitigation schemes for projection effects based on these physical arguments.} The overall impact of projection effects, of course, is tightly coupled to the selection properties of the cluster finder being used, but modeling the underlying physical effect that couples to the selection properties will lead to a more accurate characterization of projection effects that can retain more cosmological information.
+For instance, we presented a rough empirical approach to model the impact of projection effects at the end of Section~\ref{sec:signal2}, which could be used to identify projection effects and extract unbiased cosmological constraints in optical cluster samples, especially with the combined information from cluster lensing and cluster clustering.
 Also, cross-correlations of cluster samples with neighboring spectroscopic galaxies from e.g. SDSS/BOSS data could also be used to mitigate projection effects \citep{2019MNRAS.tmp.2563S}.
 Finally, with a better understanding of the physical nature of the aligned filaments surrounding projected clusters, we may be able to physically model the impact of projection effects with minimal amounts of additional parameters involved.